amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-64 SV11 conept of fixed array
     Added the simple of creating a 1-D and 2-D array in system verilog .. can be used to store the input elements.
+    This SystemVerilog code demonstrates dynamic array operations including creation, resizing, initialization, and deletion.
+    It shows how to display the size and elements of the dynamic array at various stages, highlighting the flexibility and usage of dynamic arrays in hardware description languages.